 Larry Lowenthal Fee Schedule, Legal Consultant

 Larry Lowenthal in the Social NetworksLinkedIn

 Larry has been retained as an expert dozens of times since 2003 and testified at several depositions and trials.
-Attorneys and direct clients retained Larry to examine transactions involving transactions in North Dakota, Ohio, Illinois, Michigan, Hawaii, West Virginia, Georgia, and in all corners of Florida.
+Attorneys and direct clients retained Larry to examine transactions and disputes in North Dakota, Ohio, Illinois, Michigan, Hawaii, West Virginia, Georgia, Pennsylvania, and in all corners of Florida.

 Typical legal complaints address Failure to Disclose latent defects, Real Estate Broker Negligence and Malpractice, Procuring Cause (commission disputes), and violations of Professional Ethics.

 Larry is also very familiar with Florida Statutes 475 and 61j2 and case law regarding the duties of real estate brokers and agents towards their clients, customers, and the public.
 Typically, these issues address disclosure, fairness, honesty, care, and diligence in the performance of actions.
 For other states, Larry obtains the statutes on line.